ForgeRock/forgeops/cluster/addons/prometheus/README.md

 ## Files in the ``cluster/addons/prometheus`` directory

-* ``prometheus-operator.yaml``: Overrides values for the Prometheus operator, Prometheus, Grafana, and Alertmanager.
+* ``prometheus-operator.yaml``: Overrides values for the Prometheus operator, Prometheus, Alertmanager, and Grafana.
 See the `prometheus-community/kube-prometheus-stack` [values file](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) for default values.
 To modify default values, override the ``prometheus-operator.yaml`` file, or specify your own values file when you deploy Prometheus.
 For example: